 - For an on-premises Controller, log in using the administrator credentials you created during the installation.

 Install AppDynamics Agents

-Once you have a Controller, the next thing you'll do is install AppDynamics agents in your environment.
+Once you have a Controller, the next thing you do is to install AppDynamics agents in your environment.

 The AppDynamics product module types use different types of agents.
 For example, for application monitoring, you need one of the AppDynamics App Agents.